mikemcbride/dotfiles/README.md

 Got all that working?
 Great.
 Here's what we did:

-- set your shell to zsh and installed oh-my-zsh
+- set your shell to fish or zsh (depending what step you chose)
 - installed [Homebrew](http://brew.sh)
 - installed [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to make it easier to bulk install apps
 - cloned this repo into `~/dotfiles` and set up your fish configs